Koraytkn/Cine-Movie-DB/README.md

 ## Running Application
-After completing  database setup, you can start application using standard Django project run commands.
-Ensure your database server is running before initiating application.
+After completing  the database setup, you can start the application using standard Django project run commands.
+Ensure your database server is running before initiating the application.